AlexWills37/Flaming-Oath-Game/README.md

 #### Overview
 `Mouse` - use the mouse to click buttons on the menus (title screen, game over, pause, and victory screen)

-`Escape` - pause the game at any Time
+`Escape` - pause the game at any time

 `Space` - progress dialogue (unless the dialogue tells you to press a different button)